It is cancer characterized by a significant increase in white blood cells (leukocytes) in the circulation or bone marrow.

 The lumbar puncture removes a small sample of the cerebrospinal fluid taken from the space around the spine to view it through a microscope.

-A lumbar puncture is done to see if the cancer has spread to the spinal fluid.
+A lumbar puncture is done to see if cancer has spread to the spinal fluid.

-A lymph node biopsy is a type of surgical biopsy, where the lymph node is completely removed, although sometimes the lymph node cannot be completely removed.
+A lymph node biopsy is a surgical biopsy where the lymph node is completely removed, although sometimes the lymph node cannot be removed entirely.

-Pathologists then look at the lymph node under a microscope to check for cancer cells, identify the type of cancer, and find out how fast cancer cells are growing.
+Pathologists then look at the lymph node under a microscope to check for cancer cells, identify the type of cancer, and determine how fast cancer cells are growing.

-A chest X-ray uses small doses of radiation to make a picture of body structures on film.
+A chest X-ray uses small doses of radiation to take a picture of body structures on film.
 Used to search for:

 - Enlarged lymph nodes in the center of the chest (called mediastinal lymph nodes).

-- The accumulation of fluid between the lungs and the walls of the chest (called a pleural effusion).
+- The accumulation of fluid between the lungs and the chest walls (called a pleural effusion).